PopeFelix/rust-postgres/README.md

-A sketch illustrating interaction between Rust and PostgreSQL
+A small app that demonstrates interaction between Rust and PostgreSQL.
+Database interaction via Diesel.